jmau111-org/jm-twitter-cards/readme.md

 * bugfixes
 * delete fancy rwd menu in admin (not compatible with no js and not very handy) and replace it with WP UI
 * improve phpdoc
+* no need for documentation or validator any more

 ### 5.4
 * 22 Nov 2014